 Pat Hamilton, Haakenson’s wife and co-founder of Swift Eagle, says some visitors seem surprised that there’s a need for a nonprofit like theirs in a tony resort community, but she says that view is woefully uninformed.
 “People lose sight of the fact that there are these people here that are providing all the services that people get to enjoy,” she says.
 “It’s a hard place to make a living.”
 And sometimes even to survive.

 Vail Mountain Rescue Group

 When someone dials or texts 911 after getting lost, injured, or ill in the backcountry of Eagle County, it’s Vail Mountain Rescue Group (VMRG) that responds.
-In 2017, this self-funded organization with 72 volunteer members—backpackers, climbers, raft guides, ski patrollers, and outdoor enthusiasts—logged 123 missions, saving 162 lives; as of Dec.
-4 (Colorado Gives Day), the team had responded to 131 backcountry emergencies in 2018, rescuing 182 people.
+As of December 10, this self-funded organization with 70+ volunteer members—backpackers, climbers, raft guides, ski patrollers, and outdoor enthusiasts—had logged 155 missions in 2019, rescuing more than 200 people.
 According to Board President Tom Schlader, members are motivated by one shared cause: to help a stranger in their most urgent time of need.
 “We all have the same feeling that the job needs to be done, and we’re willing to do that job,” he says.
 “When the pager goes off at two in the morning, you have to get up.”